ahmsec/ahmsec.github.io/octopress/source/_posts/2018-11-22-xss-filter-evasion-via-case-change.markdown

     İ (\u0130) to lower-case --> i
     K (\u212a) to lower-case --> k

-This can help bypass XSS filters or blacklists.
+This can help bypass XSS filters and blacklists.
 For example, the filter in the app below can be bypassed by `?name=<ſcript src="/alert1.js"></script>`.

 ``` python vulnerable-app.py
 from flask import Flask, request, Response